Hackingzone/winpirate/README.md

 10) cd to the USB and run WinPirate.bat

 #Current Issues
-1) The chrome passwords grabber that I made is still a .py    For it to work, I need to convert it to exe so it doesn't require python to be installed on the system
+1) The chrome passwords grabber that I made is still a .py    For it to work, I need to convert it to exe so it doesn't require python to be installed on the system.
 You can run it with '''python chromepasswords.py -csv''' and it will decrypt the Chrome saved passwords database and export it as a CSV

 2) The sticky keys automation doesn't speed the process up as much as I previously thought, as evident by the lengthy "How to Use" section